San Diego Custody Rights Lawyer

 - No visitation: If the child's physical or emotional safety is in question, even during a supervised visitation, an order of no visitation can be issued.

 The divorce process can be stressful, overwhelming, expensive, and traumatic for everyone involved, especially children.
 When making such important decisions that can affect the long-term well being of your family, you need to have an advocate on your side with the experience to protect your parental rights.
-Call The Law Office of Thomas M. Huguenor at (858) 458-9500 to schedule a free consultation with a San Diego child custody lawyer.
+Call Huguenor Mattis, A.P.C. at (858) 458-9500 to schedule a free consultation with a San Diego child custody lawyer.

 - Parental Presumption and Child Custody Laws